Vyral/kevin-clancy-recruiting/_posts/2019-10-04-successful-real-estate-professionals-take-action.md

 {% include pullquote.html %}

 What is she doing differently? **She implements very quickly and has a sense of urgency to take action.** These are important things to do not only in real estate, but also in life generally.
-How many hours do we spend planning our scripts, or websites, or plans?
+How many hours do we spend working on our scripts or websites, or making plans?
 My advice is to just get out and do it.
 Go make a phone call.
 Go knock on doors.
 Just do it.

 **It really is that simple.** I learned early on in my career how important a sense of urgency was.
-I spend three hours today just to go look at a property because one of my agents tipped me off that it was a home run.
+I spent three hours today just to go look at a property because one of my agents tipped me off that it was a home run.
 Those three hours are valuable, but if that property makes money for me in the future, three hours is a modest investment.&nbsp;

 You have to take action in this business and take action quickly.
 If you want to take your career to the next level by taking action, give me a call or send me an email today. **I currently have two spots open for driven, goal-oriented agents who want to be successful in this business.**